-Segmenting by past purchases is another simple way to optimize targeting.
-The easiest way is to start sending out email recommendations for similar items or accessories that would go well with their previous purchase.
+When you know what appeals to specific customers, you can email recommendations for similar items or accessories that would go well with their previous purchase.

-Or, if a customer bought something that requires replacement, refilling, or renewal, you can send out targeted emails based on their potential needs.
+Alternatively, if a customer buys something that requires replacement, refilling, or renewal, you can send targeted emails to fulfill their potential needs.

 6. Amount Spent

-Then you can send out targeted emails featuring products that are actually in each person’s price range.
+Then you can send targeted emails featuring products within each person’s budget.

 7. Position in the Sales Funnel

-If they’ve been signed up for a while and interacted with certain email content (such as clicking through a link), you can use this information to determine what exactly they’re interested in, and send more targeted emails on that product or service.
+However, suppose they’ve been on your list for a while now and only interact with certain email content (such as clicking through a link).
+In that case, you can use this information to determine your customers precise interests, and send more targeted emails on that product or service.

 8. Website Behavior

-With the ‘Goals’ feature in MailChimp, you can also send out targeted emails based on website activity, such as:
+Another tool is the ‘Goals’ feature in Mailchimp.
+You can also send out targeted emails based on website activity, such as: